script-fu/script-fu.github.io/_posts/2023-03-17-IsolateSelection.md

 To download [**isolateSelected.scm**](https://raw.githubusercontent.com/script-fu/script-fu.github.io/main/plug-ins/isolateSelected/isolateSelected.scm) and [**exitIsolation.scm**](https://raw.githubusercontent.com/script-fu/script-fu.github.io/main/plug-ins/exitIsolation/exitIsolation.scm)...

 ...follow the link, right click, Save As...

+NOTE: The file name is altered during isolation to avoid saving in an isolated state.
+      Use "Isolate Restore" or toggle back in "toggle mode" to restore the name.

 *Two plug-ins, one to isolate and one to revert*